 My personal favorites are:

 - Spicy Rice Cake (Tteokbokki) – a staple to the Korean street food scene and is a common menu item in restaurants as well, these are literally just boiled rice cakes served in gochujang chili sauce.
 Sounds simple, but it makes for a comforting snack, especially in the cold winter weather.

 - Korean Pancake with Brown Sugar filling (Hotteok) – if you can find this, make sure you get them fresh off the fryer.
 That first bite into a Hotteok, where the brown sugar filling melts into your mouth is one of the best memories I had from Seoul.

 Where to eat korean street food in Seoul

 - Myeongdong Main Street

 - Insadong Main Street

-The way to eat Korean BBQ is to grill the meat yourself to the desired doneness.
+The way to eat Korean BBQ is to grill the meat yourself (or sometimes the waiter will assist you) to the desired doneness.
 Once done, you can then cut the meat into little pieces using scissors and put the meat on a piece of lettuce.
-Add raw garlic, green chili and a bit of Gochujang (Korean chili paste) and sesame oil, wrap it all in lettuce and then… pop the entire thing in your mouth!
+Add raw garlic, green chili, a bit of Gochujang (Korean chili paste), and sesame oil, wrap it all in lettuce, and then… pop the entire thing in your mouth!